twineworks/tweakflow/README.md

 Tweakflow comes with a [standard library](https://twineworks.github.io/tweakflow/modules/std.html) that allows users to perform common tasks when working with data.
 Your application can limit or extend the standard library to suit its needs.

 ## Requirements
 Java 8 or later is required.
+Builds are tested against JDK 8 and JDK 11.

 ## Getting the jar
 Get the latest release jar from [github](https://github.com/twineworks/tweakflow/releases/latest), or from [maven central](http://search.maven.org/#search|gav|1|g:"com.twineworks"%20AND%20a:"tweakflow").